GLW

 Does GLW pay dividends?

-Yes — Corning Incorporated pays a dividend.
+Yes — Corning Inc pays a dividend.

 Corning pays a regular dividend, making it relevant for income-oriented investors.
 The company has maintained this practice across its diversified industrial segments.
 Investors should review the current yield and payout details on Corning's investor relations page for the latest figures.